homothetyhk/RandomizerMod/articles/logic_variable_ref.md

     - The `USEDSHADE` state bool set to false
     - The state must have enough max HP for the shade health requirement
     - The state must not require more than 66 max soul
   - Sets `NOFLOWER` true and `USEDSHADE` true.
-In the dream gate path, `USEDSHADE` is not set.
 Fragile Heart can be equipped to reach a max HP requirement, and can be broken if its conditions are met.

 - StagStateVariable
   - Prefix: `$STAGSTATEMODIFIER`
   - Required Parameters: none
   - Optional Parameters: none
   - Represents the effect of riding a stag.
-Resets `NOFLOWER`.
+Sets `NOFLOWER` true.

+- StartRespawnResetVariable
+  - Prefix: `$STARTRESPAWN`
+  - Required Parameters: none
+  - Optional Parameters: none
+  - This is a `StateResetter` which provides the effect of the start respawn.
+Typically used via `$WARPTOSTART`.
+    - Field resetting is opt-in, via a "StartRespawnResetCondition" property on the field which provides single-state infix logic that returns true when the field should be resetted.

 - TakeDamageVariable
   - Prefix: `$TAKEDAMAGE`
   - Required Parameters:
     - If any parameters are provided, the first should be an int representing the number of 1-damage hits.
 Defaults to 1.
-  - Optional Parameters:
+  - Optional Parameters: none
-    - "noDG", if it is not possible to dream gate immediately after taking damage.
-    - "canRegen", if it is possible to pause to regain health between hits.
   - This is a state modifier which represents the effect of taking damage.
-On the first hit, sets `HASTAKENDAMAGE`, and emits all equippable combinations of `CHARM` and `noCHARM` bools for the following charms: Hiveblood, Lifeblood Heart, Lifeblood Core, Joni's Blessing, Fragile Heart.
+On the first hit, sets `HASTAKENDAMAGE`, and emits all equippable combinations of `CHARM` and `noCHARM` bools for the following charms: Lifeblood Heart, Lifeblood Core, Joni's Blessing, Fragile Heart.
 Subsequently, increments `SPENTBLUEHP` and `SPENTHP` accounting for overcharming to handle all damage.

-If "canRegen" is set, allows Hiveblood recovery between hits.
+- WarpToBenchResetVariable
+  - Prefix: `$WARPTOBENCH`
+  - Required Parameters: none
+  - Optional Parameters: none
+  - Provides the effect of warping to a bench via Benchwarp or savequit.
+Does not verify whether the player can warp to a bench.
+    - Implemented by applying `$SAVEQUITRESET`, then `$BENCHRESET`.

+- WarpToStartResetVariable
+  - Prefix: `$WARPTOSTART`
+  - Required Parameters: none
+  - Optional Parameters: none
+  - Provides the effect of warping to start via Benchwarp or savequit.
+    - Implemented by applying `$SAVEQUITRESET`, then `$STARTRESPAWN`.